 Technical annex for use with BS 5628-1:2005 on the structural use of unreinforced masonry made with natural hydraulic lime mortars.
 Free to download from the NHBC Foundation website as a pdf file (1.8 MB).

-Lime and Lime Mortars Edited by By A.D.
+Lime and Lime Mortars By A.D.
 Cowper

 Provides a classification of lime and a state of the art review of its various uses in building construction and repair, of substantial interest and practical value since the methods, terminology and practices detailed by Cowper are still valid today.

 1927 (facsimile 1998), 96 pages